The 11-step technical SEO checklist for website mastery

 • Largest Contentful Paint (LCP): Target under 2.5 seconds.
 Slow-loading hero images or background videos often increase LCP times.

-• Cumulative Layout Shift (CLS): Reduce unexpected movement by reserving fixed dimensions for images and ads, so the page layout doesn’t jump around.
+• Cumulative Layout Shift (CLS): Keep below 0.1 at the 75th percentile.
+Reduce unexpected layout shifts by reserving fixed dimensions for images and ads, so the page layout stays stable.

 4.3 Advanced performance optimization strategies